Should you trust Google’s AI for the best results in online advertising? Let’s put Google’s Smart Shopping campaigns to the test.

 - Not supported by Google Ads editor which is very annoying for account managers of large accounts.

 The crucial point of Smart Shopping is that you will lose manual control with such campaigns.
 Google’s AI is the driver in every regard.
-Which means you need to trust Google in its automation and ensure it is fed with enough data to thoroughly test and report, thus improving its processes.
+This means you need to trust Google in its automation and ensure it is fed with enough data to thoroughly test and report, thus improving its processes.

-You need to target all available products within a single campaign to get the maximum performance from your campaign and to measure performance comparisons in the simplest manner.
+- All Product Inclusion: You need to target all available products within a single campaign to get the maximum performance from your campaign and to measure performance comparisons in the simplest manner.

-Conclusion: Is Smart Shopping for you?
+Conclusion: Is Smart Shopping for You?

 The reality is, it depends.